Skip to main content

 • Score should be low (< 4.0)

-# Example spam test (adjust recipient)
+# Example spam test with multiple triggers

 echo -e "Subject: FREE MONEY NOW!!!\n\nCLICK HERE FOR FREE MONEY VIAGRA CASINO WIN NOW!!!" | \